José N. Gándara: Public service

 Dr. Gandara held over a dozen different public servant positions in Puerto Rico, not only in health field but also in public housing and other areas.
 He was also Deputy Commissioner of Health of the Commonwealth from 1943 to 1945.
 He was also one of the founders of the Popular Democratic Party of Puerto Rico.

 He was a radiologist for the Puerto Rico Department of Health (1946–1952); consulting physician for Puerto Rico's Fondo del Seguro del Estado (1950–1952); physician for the Puerto Rico Teachers Association (1945–1952); member of the Board of Regents of the University of Puerto Rico School of Medicine (1942–1950); president of the Board of Commissioners of the Puerto Rico Housing Authority 1946.

 Political

-In 1942, he was appointed by governor Luis Muñoz Marín as a member of Puerto Rico's Consejo Superior de Enseñanza (later, Consejo de Educacion Superior) at a time when he was public welfare director in the municipality of Ponce (1941–1943).
+In 1942, he was appointed by governor Luis Muñoz Marín as a member of Puerto Rico's Consejo Superior de Enseñanza (later, Consejo de Educación Superior) at a time when he was public welfare director in the municipality of Ponce (1941–1943).
 He was one of the founders of the Popular Democratic Party of Puerto Rico, but declined various other political positions due to his various other responsibilities in his gubernamental positions.

 Death

 In 1954, Dr. Gándara was in the midst of a major government initiative for the creation of public housing in Puerto Rico in order to eliminate ghettos in the Island.
 At that time, while in Philadelphia, Pennsylvania, he suffered a coronary thrombosis that killed him.
-He died on 11 October 1954; he was 47 years old.
+He died on 12 October 1954; he was 47 years old.
 Jaime Benítez, said this about Dr. Gándara: